 Yes, everyone eventually passes away.
-But that doesn’t make accepting that fact any easier.
-But it’s not something that you need to think about while making your estate plan.
+However, that doesn’t make accepting that fact any easier.
+It’s not something you need to think about while making your estate plan though.
 Instead, think about how creating a timely and thorough plan will help your family continue to live a long and fruitful life.

 Yes, the thought of no longer being alive is tough to come to terms with; it is the reality.
-If something were to happen to you, would you rather leave your family lost in terms of dealing with your estate?
-Or would you rather make sure that they are well taken care of with a clear outline of what needs to do with your assets, possessions, and money?
-At Trust Point, we’ll make sure that your family will be secure for a long time after you’re gone.
+If something were to happen to you, would you rather leave your family lost in terms of dealing with your estate or would you rather make sure they are well taken care of with a clear outline of what needs to do with your assets, possessions, and money?
+At Trust Point, we’ll make sure your family will be secure for a long time after you’re gone.